santiyounger/wpm-reading-time/README.md

 ## Tips

-- **Create presets for different contexts**: Reading silently vs. reading aloud vs. presenting
+- **Match your context**: Create separate presets for silent reading, speaking, and presenting—each has different timing needs
-- **Use descriptive names**: Name your presets clearly so you know when to use each one
+- **Use clear preset names**: Descriptive names help you quickly choose the right speed for each scenario
-- **Adjust speeds based on material**: Technical content may require slower speeds than casual reading
+- **Consider your material**: Technical or dense content may require slower speeds than casual reading
-- **Quick calculations**: Select any text and run the command - no need to manually count words
-- **Personalize your WPM**: Use the companion web app to find your actual reading speed for more accurate estimates
+- **Find your actual speed**: Use the companion web app to measure your personal WPM for the most accurate estimates

 ## Contributing